Our regular staff surveys help us understand what matters to you and take action based on your feedback.

 Survey confidentiality

 All survey responses are completely confidential.
 All responses are collected on the survey platform hosted by our external partner, People Insight.
-When the survey closes, results reports for the University, and Faculties and Divisions, based on the overall feedback will be shared with all staff.
 At no point is anyone at the University, including senior leaders and managers, able to view individual responses.

 Find out more about survey confidentiality and data protection.